vincentorback/clean-wordpress-admin/README.md

 Remove specific meta boxes from post-types.

 ### [REST API](rest-api.php)
-Hide the url with a custom prefix or disable it completely.
+Hide the URL with a custom prefix or disable it completely.

 ### [Roles](roles.php)
 Remove default roles.
 Remove capabilities to specific roles or users.